antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

 Policy example).

-If the Network Policy specification includes exceptions (`except` field), then the table will include additional rules, but we will not cover them in this document.
+If the Network Policy specification includes exceptions (`except` field), then the table will include multiple flows with conjunctive match, corresponding to each cidr that is present in `from` or `to` fields, but not in `except` field.
+Network Policy implementation details are not covered in this document.

-If the `conjunction` action is matched, packets are "allowed" and resubmitted directly to [L3ForwardingTable].
+If the `conjunction` action is matched, packets are "allowed" and forwarded directly to [L3ForwardingTable].
 Other packets go to [EgressDefaultTable].
 If a connection is established - as a reminder all connections are committed in [ConntrackCommitTable] - its packets go straight to [L3ForwardingTable], with no